ohjelmistokehitys/monitoring-logging/hints.md

 ```

 This leads to all available connections being used up over time.
 When this happens, new requests to the `/artists` and `/artists/:id` routes cannot get a database connection, and they become unresponsive.

+The real fix to this issue would be to add proper `try/catch/finally` blocks to the code to ensure that database connections are always released back to the connection pool, even when an error occurs.
+It would also be possible to `pool.query(...)` instead of `pool.connect()` to avoid the need to manually release connections after use.

+In this exercise, however, there is no need to modify the application code.